 This means you walk for 2 minutes, then run at a comfortable pace for 1 mile.

 Repeat this 10 times – in total it should take you 30 minutes.

 As the plan progresses, you’ll see that the ratio of walking to running gradually reduces, encouraging you to run continuously.

-Cross training can be any form of complimentary exercise which doesn’t involve running.
+Cross training can be any form of complementary exercise that doesn’t involve running.

 I recommend yoga, strength training (nothing too intense though), pilates, and swimming.
 Try and avoid contact sports, or anything which involves running.